 Later, Luke decides that the time has come for him to face Vader.
 He confesses to Leia that he is her brother, and that he has to try to save the man who was once their father.
 He surrenders peacefully to Vader but fails to convince his father to abandon the dark side.

 They go to the Death Star to meet the Emperor, who reveals that the Rebel Alliance is walking into a trap.
 On the forest moon, the Rebels led by Solo and Leia enter the shield generator control facility only to be taken prisoner by waiting Imperial forces.
 Once they are led out of the bunker, however, the Ewoks spring a surprise counterattack.
 In a desperate ground battle, the Rebels and Ewoks fight the Imperial forces.
 Aboard the Death Star, the Emperor attempts to seduce Luke with the powers of the dark side.
 The Emperor reveals his plan: the information that Rebel spies had stolen was part of an elaborate plan to draw out the Rebel fleet and command so they could be eliminated in one battle.
-As Luke's anger builds he attacks the Emperor with his lightsaber, only to be stopped by the crimson blade of Vader's lightsaber.
+As Luke's anger builds he attacks the Emperor with his lightsaber, only to be stopped by Vader's crimson blade.

 During the strike team's assault, the Rebel fleet emerges from hyperspace for the battle over Endor, only to discover that the shield of the Death Star is still functioning.
 An intense space battle takes place as the Rebel fleet battles to give the surface party more time to deactivate the Death Star's shield.
 During the battle, the Death Star is revealed to be operational; its superlaser is fired at the Rebel fleet and obliterates a Rebel star cruiser.